 Diabetes mellitus is a group of diseases characterised by hyperglycaemia.
 This can arise either from lack of secretion of insulin from the β islets of the pancreas or due to resistance to the action of insulin.
 They are commonly referred to as Type 1 and Type 2.
 A further type of diabetes mellitus is called Secondary Diabetes.
+A more refined 5 cluster phenotype classification has been proposed.

 Strict control of blood sugar is an important part of the management.
 Poor control has been shown to increase the chances of developing heart, kidney and eye problems.
 In recent years it has become clear that control of blood pressure is also critical, indeed the benefits to be had from control of blood pressure may be similar in magnitude to those from glucostasis.
 Diabetes, however, is a progressive condition.